 | Run a deep learning model for the dataset you will select.
 Here you may use the third-party codes, but you CANNOT select any dataset that was used to pretrain any of the deep learning models (e.g., you cannot use the ImageNet dataset to conduct your experiments).
 In this option, you are expected to get the model trained for your dataset and obtain reasonable test set accuracies.
 Additionally, explore the effects of different parameters in a deep learning model.
 Then, select two different models (deep neural networks) that you will have explored and compare their results, also using statistical tests.
 I expect you to select a not-so-easy dataset.|

 | If you have a specific term project that you want to work on, please let me know.
 We need to talk the details.|

 Here I expect you to select a paper (for the first option) and a dataset (for the second one) by yourselves.
 The quality/difficulty of your selection will affect your grade.
 Of course, if you want to consult me on your selection, I will always give you a feedback.

-At the end, as a group, you will write a report (maximum of 4 pages).
-Give the details of the methodology you will have followed and present your experimental results.
+At the end, you will write a report (maximum of 4 pages).
+Give the details of the methodology you will follow and present your experimental results.
 The content of your report as well as its format, structure, and writing style will affect your grade.
 Similarly, do not copy and paste any text/equation/table from a paper (if necessary, type them).
 If you need to use a figure (or an image) of a paper, take it but give a credit to this paper.

 You will lose points if you miss these deadlines.